-In cases of unforeseen circumstances which prevent the carrier from completing delivery, the carrier has the right to forward the customer’s property by another carrier.
-The forwarding carrier must notify the customer of the change in carrier.
-The carrier issuing the bill of lading is the carrier held responsible for the goods.
+In cases of unforeseen circumstances which prevent the Carrier from completing delivery, the Carrier has the right to forward the customer’s property by another Carrier.
+The forwarding Carrier must notify the customer of the change in Carrier.
+The Carrier issuing the bill of lading is the Carrier held responsible for the goods.

 ITEM 40 - STORAGE WHEN DELIVERY CANNOT BE MADE